MoserMichael/my-notes/dev-gotchas.md

 The scripts help text:
 ```
-usage: follow-kube-logs.py [-h] [--namespace NAMESPACE] [--deployment DEPLOYMENT] [--out OUTDIR] [--kubectl KUBECMD] [--trace] [--complete-bash] [--complete]
+usage: follow-kube-logs.py [-h] [--namespace NAMESPACE]
+                           [--deployment DEPLOYMENT] [--stset STATEFULSET]
+                           [--rset REPLICASET] [--out OUTDIR]
+                           [--kubectl KUBECMD] [--trace] [--complete-bash]
+                           [--complete]

-This program starts to follow the logs of containers in all pods of a kubernetes deployment.
-The output is written to a file per container.
-The script then waits for user input, logging
+This program starts to follow the logs of containers in all pods of a
+kubernetes deployment/replicaset/statefulset.
+The output is written to a file
+per container.
+The script then waits for user input, logging is stopped once
+the user has pressed enter.

+optional arguments:
-is stopped once the user has pressed enter.  optional arguments: -h, --help            show this help message and exit
+  -h, --help            show this help message and exit

-log  pods/containers in deployment:
+log  pods/containers in either one of deployment/replicaset/statefuleset:
   --namespace NAMESPACE, -n NAMESPACE
                         optional: specify namespace of deployment (default: )
   --deployment DEPLOYMENT, -d DEPLOYMENT
-                        mandatory: name of deployment (default: )
+                        name of deployment (default: )
+  --stset STATEFULSET, -s STATEFULSET
+                        name of statefull set (default: )
+  --rset REPLICASET, -r REPLICASET
+                        name of replica set (default: )
   --out OUTDIR, -o OUTDIR
                         mandatory: name of output directory (default: )
   --kubectl KUBECMD, -k KUBECMD